-We can co-write the agendas ahead of time using a tool called Know Your Team (I’ll be sure to add you shortly) — so we together are ensuring we’re talking about the things that matter most.
+We can co-write the agendas ahead of time using this (insert tool of your choice here) — so we together are ensuring we’re talking about the things that matter most.

 Might you be up for it?
 Let me know what you think!

 #2: Ask your new hire what frequency and duration of one-on-one meetings they prefer.

 For these first one-on-one meetings, for how long and how often should you hold them?
 If the new hire directly reports to you, I recommend weekly one-on-one meetings for 1-hour long for the first 90 days or so.
 If the new hire doesn’t directly report to you, either a biweekly or monthly one-on-one meeting for 1-hour is likely sufficient.

 Regardless, the most important part here is to get input from them on the frequency and duration, in the first place.
 This way there’s greater buy-in on these meetings happening — it’s not just something you’re demanding and imposing on them.

 Here’s more information on how often you should be holding one-on-one meetings with your employees, depending on your team size.